 The Preferences Window allows one to set some PAGE preferences.
 I considered removing the Preferences Window completely, but on further thought I realized that the this is indeed a complex subject involving preferences for both PAGE and the GUI generated by page.
 Please see the section on Defaults and Preferences.

 The Colors tab of the Preferences Window is shown below:

 When the user generates Python for either the GUI module or the support module as described above, a separate Python Console window appears with the generated code inside the upper text box.
 Thus one can see both the GUI module and the support module side by side as of version 4.6.

-The upper text box contains the generated text with a bit of colorization applied.
+The upper text box contains the generated text with a bit of colorization applied; it is editable.
 The lower text box contains any generated output from running the source program.
 The Python Console is a ttk::panedwindow which allows one to move the sash between the two text boxes.

 To execute the generated Python module, just click on the Run button of the ‘Python console’.
 Unless you have written the necessary functions not much will happen other than providing a preview of the GUI.
 The skeletal functions that are generated automatically for callbacks print the function name in the Execution Output window using the Print function.
 On Linux or OS X the function name will appear immediately in the execution window; on Windows, when execution is terminated.
 The Print function works fine for Python 2.7 or 3.x.
 See the penultimate paragraph of this section which discusses this more.
 As explained in the Rework section, the GUI module will not execute unless there is a existing support module.
 If the GUI code has been modified to include new callbacks then one shouldn’t expect the GUI code to execute until those callbacks have been incorporated in the support module.

 There are several buttons along the bottom of the window.
 They behave as follows: